-CPS 115 Introduction to Programming with 3D Animation 3 credits
+CPS 115 Introduction to Programming with 3D Animation

-Level II Prerequisites: CIS 100
+Level I Prerequisites: Academic Reading and Writing Levels of 6 Level II Prerequisites: CIS 100

 This is an introductory course in programming using a 3D animation environment.
 The student learns basic programming techniques using Alice, a 3D animation tool designed to teach algorithmic thinking and abstraction using on-screen movies and games.
 Programming topics include sequential, decision and iterative control structures, functions, recursion, lists, objects, and inheritance.
 This course also introduces the student to basic animation concepts such as storyboarding and lighting.